-First Friday Schedule for April
+First Friday Schedule for May

-Northwoods Folk Collective Open Stage offers an opportunity to share stories, music, poetry, and other performance art with an attentive, enthusiastic, inter-generational audience.
-Hosting the First Friday event will be Drew Warne-Jacobsen.
-The public is invited to participate, as well as attend.
-Event will begin at approximately 8:30, following The Beat Cafe III, at Rail River Folk School, 303 Railroad Street SW (over the Irvine Ave bridge and first left).
+Northwoods Folk Collective Open Stage offers an opportunity to share stories, music, poetry and other performance art with an attentive, enthusiastic, inter-generational audience.
+Host: Drew Warne-Jacobsen.
+Sign-up 6:30-7:30 during First Friday.
+RailRiver Folk School 303 Railroad Street SW.
+Bemidji (over the Irvine Ave bridge & left)

 Exhibits around town…

 Neilson Place is exhibiting the artwork of Terry Honstead entitled “My World,” displayed through June.
 Honstead works in mixed media, acrylic, watercolor, encaustic, lamp work, and sculpture.
 Neilson Place is located on the Sanford WoodsEdge campus, 1000 Anne Street NW, Bemidji.